DouglasWWolf/pcireg/README.md

 # pcireg

-A utility for read/writing PCI registers from the command line
+A utility for read/writing PCI registers from the Linux command line